At least 21 dead after tornadoes rake US Midwest, South

 More than 530,000 homes and businesses in the affected area lacked power at midday Saturday, over 200,000 of them in Ohio, according to PowerOutage.us.

-Blizzard conditions whipped parts of Minnesota, the Dakotas and Wisconsin, cutting power to tens of thousands in the Twin Cities area.
-Parts of Interstate 29 were closed.

-Nearly 100 new wildfires were reported Friday in Oklahoma, according to the state forest service.
-Fires were expected to remain a danger through the next week.
+The sprawling storm system also brought wildfires to the southern Plains, with nearly 100 new ones reported Friday in Oklahoma, according to the state forest service.

+At least 32 people were injured in the fires, according to the Oklahoma State Department of Health.
+There were reports of more than 40 homes destroyed around the state.

+A threat of tornadoes and hail remained for the Northeast including in parts of Pennsylvania and New York.

 DeMillo reported from Little Rock.
-Associated Press writers around the country contributed to this report, including Harm Venhuizen in Belvidere, Illinois, and Corey Williams in Detroit.
+Associated Press writers around the country contributed to this report, including Kimberlee Kruesi in Adamsville, Tennessee; Harm Venhuizen in Belvidere, Illinois, and Corey Williams in Detroit.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.